– The Steering Differential –

 Identify what is difference between the right and left wheels for 50, 25, and 0.
 Fill in the table!

-The illustrations of wheel rotations on the Recording Sheet are are useful for spatially representing proportional relationships in Grades 4-6, and spatially reinforcing algebraic ideas about opposite quantities with distance from a center in Grade 7.
+The illustrations of the steering differential on the Recording Sheet are useful for spatially representing proportional relationships (Grades 4-6), and spatially scaffolding algebraic ideas about opposite quantities with distance from a center in Grade 7.

-Students measure the rotation of the wheels (geometric measurement of circles), record direction along with positive and negative numbers (spatial understanding of number), order fractions and whole numbers (extend understanding of fraction equivalence and ordering), represent data, and find patterns and structures for interpretation.
+When engaging with Part 3, students measure wheel rotations (geometric measurement of circles), record positive and negative numbers to indicate direction (spatial understanding of number), order fractions and whole numbers (fraction equivalence and ordering), represent data, and determine patterns and structures.

 - Move Steering Main Page

-- Part 1 – Determining how the Wheels Rotate According to the Steering Setting
+- Part 1 – How the Steering Setting Determines Wheel Rotations

-- Part 2 – Describing and Modeling the Robots’ Turns According to the Steering Setting
+- Part 2 – Mathematically Modeling the Robot’s Turns

 © 2020 Dr. Krista Francis & Stefan Rothschuh